jadonk/cloud9-examples/PocketBeagle/.work-in-progress/Grove/Kit.md

 ## Software

 - Step 1.
-Enter Cloud9 IDE by typing IP of Pocket Beagle
+Enter Cloud9 IDE by typing IP of PocketBeagle
 - Step 2.
 Select PocketBeagle -> Grove
 - Step 3.
-Run the Musical_Note.py by using Runner:Python.
+Run the Switch_the_Music.py by using Runner:Python.

 ## success
-        Now please please slowly change the distance between your hand and the ultrasonic distance sensor, you can find the distance value in the LCD change and the music switched by the distance.
+        Now please try to press the two buttons, check the LCD, and listen to the music.

 # Lesson - 4.
 Download Music via the WIFI dongle